ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

     </robot>

 * The body is now blue.
-  We’ve defined a new material called “blue”, with the red, green, blue and alpha channels defined as 0,0,0.8 and 1 respectively.
+  We've defined a new material called "blue", with the red, green, blue and alpha channels defined as 0,0,0.8 and 1 respectively.
   All of the values can be in the range [0,1].
   This material is then referenced by the base_link's visual element.
   The white material is defined similarly.